...

 Langston Hughes’ gospel song-play returns!
 Featuring 30 performers, a live band, powerful vocals, a citywide gospel choir—and a chance to sing along.
 The magic and joy of the Christmas story is brought to life with vivid colors, dance and music.
 A joyful holiday celebration for all ages and beliefs that will have you leaping to your feet.

-“With a cast that takes the classic words of Langston Hughes and elevates them to new heights through their full and powerful voices, complemented by a beautifully sounding choir and a supremely talented dance ensemble, the experience that is Black Nativity doesn’t care which faith you align yourself with, or whether you align yourself with one at all, but rather it wants to welcome us all into its family, and surround us in a spirituality that will stir something inside and make us realize that we’re all a part of the same human community.”
+Black Nativity doesn’t care which faith you align yourself with, or whether you align yourself with one at all, but rather it wants to welcome us all into its family, and surround us in a spirituality that will stir something inside and make us realize that we’re all part of the same human community.

 About the Play